GabrieleBortolai/docxConverter/README.md

 Requirments:

 1) Ensure you have installed Microsoft Word with an activated license
-2) Installing docx2pdf inside the enviroment using  /path/miniconda3/envs/my_env/bin pip install docx2pdf
+2) Installing docx2pdf inside the enviroment using  /path_of_miniconda/miniconda3/envs/my_env/bin/pip install docx2pdf

 How to use: